-Voyager Pro HD review
+Voyager Pro HD full review

 The Plantronics Voyager Pro HD is a single silicone-eartipped earphone which swivels horizontally to allow the headset to be worn on either ear.
 The microphone can also swivel vertically up out of the way.